stain/s11.no/content/2021/phd/nanopub/index.md

 Next, we created an anonymous usability questionnaire, consisting of the ten standard questions of the widely used System Usability Scale (SUS)
 \[30\].
-We added to that the questions "Have you published RDF / Linked Data before?" and "Have you digitally signed RDF / Linked Data before?", and as a follow up to each of them --- if the answer was "yes" --- whether Nanobench was harder or easier to use for publishing and signing Linked Data, respectively, compared to how they previously did it.
+We added to that the questions _"Have you published RDF / Linked Data before?"_ and _"Have you digitally signed RDF / Linked Data before?"_, and as a follow up to each of them --- if the answer was "yes" --- whether Nanobench was harder or easier to use for publishing and signing Linked Data, respectively, compared to how they previously did it.
 The